0xtnpxsgt/allora-worker-new-udpate/README.md

-# Allora-3-Workers-New-Udpate
-(Topic used: ETH Topic 1 - 2 - 7)
+# Allora-Worker - Propher Model

 - You must need to buy a VPS for running Allora Worker
 - You can buy from : Contabo